stencillogic/Start-with-Rust-fast/README.md

 // return value of Ok in case of Ok, and panic in case of Err let f2 = File::open("log.txt").unwrap();

-// open file or return stdout on error let f3 = File::open("log.txt").unwrap_or_else(|_| -> File {f2});
+// open file or return different value on error let f3 = File::open("log.txt").unwrap_or_else(|_| -> File {f2});
 ```